Inzane 17

 Mark,

-What a great read, thanks so much for sharing cooldude almost felt like I was riding with you.
+What a great read, thanks so much for sharing :cooldude: almost felt like I was riding with you.
 Truly enjoyed the adventure you had and thanks for posting pictures to go with.

 We miss riding with you guys and hope that fortunate winds will some day bring us back on the road together.

-Say hey to Deb for us.
-Smiley
+Say hey to Deb for us. :)

 Enjoy the ST.